Chalk Paint vs Fusion Mineral Paint | What’s the Difference?

 I did find this website helpful though in learning about what is in the products I have used: Material Safety Data Sheets by Brand.

 According to product labels and my own research, some chalk type paint brands have latex, Ethylene Glycol (antifreeze) and Methanol in their mix–which are all ingredients known to have toxic effects on humans and animals.
-If you start looking into the waxes marketed by chalk-type paint brands, the story gets even worse–some waxes are actually flammable and classified as hazardous transport!
-Yikes.

 What Does Chalk Paint Cost?